 Well, that’s a problem.
 24 hours to soak the chickpeas.
 1 – 2 hours to cook the chickpeas.
 10 minutes to chop and grind the ingredients.
 Sigh.

 So into the pantry I go and get one of the few tinned things I keep in the house.
-Butter beans.
-Or Chickpeas.
-(The others are tomatoes, coconut milk and coconut cream. )
+Chickpeas.
+Or use Butter beans at a pinch.
+(The others tinned things are a rare can of tomatoes, and also coconut milk and coconut cream. )

-Into the blender with a few hummus essentials, and no-one is the wiser.
+Into the blender with a few hummus essentials, and no-one else is the wiser.

 Source : inspired by a need for quickness

 Cooking time: 0 mins

 Serves: Just me, or 4 – 6 people, if they are very very quick.

 1 tin butter beans, or 1 tin chickpeas (garbanzo beans)

 0.5 bunch parsley

 2 – 4 Tblspn good quality virgin cold pressed olive oil